Drug Possession Charges in Baltimore

 Meanwhile, there are drugs in subsequent schedules that may be obtained with a prescription from a doctor.
 Which schedule your drug falls under can affect how severe the charges are.

 The schedules maintain hundreds of illegal substances.
 If you are charged with a drug possession, it is best to consult a Maryland drug possession lawyer who is knowledgeable about he schedules.
-Call the Law Offices of Randolph Rice to talk today.
+Call the Rice, Murtha & Psoras to talk today.

 The Amount of Drugs Involved in the Charges